Logo

 11.

-In 1947, when he was three to four years old, Jim Morrison allegedly witnessed a car accident in the desert, during which a truck overturned and some Native Americans were lying injured on the side of the road.
+In 1947, when he was three to four years old, Jim Morrison allegedly witnessed a car crash in the desert, during which a truck overturned and some Native Americans were lying injured on the side of the road.

 12.

-Jim Morrison had described this incident as the most formative event of his life, and made repeated references to it in the imagery in his songs, poems, and interviews.
+Jim Morrison described this incident as the most formative event of his life, and made repeated references to it in the imagery in his songs, poems, and interviews.

 13.